runrig-coop/hedgerows/index.md

 just another "free gift of nature," as Adam Smith might have called it.

 There was surely no want of critical discourse on the commons in other fields at this time.
-One need only observe how Elinor Ostrom rose to prominence in those same years, beginning with her highly praised _Governing the Commons_ in 1990, and culminating with a Nobel Prize in 2009 for her definitive economic analysis of common-pool resources.
-In 2006 Silvia Federici's groundbreaking work, _Caliban and the Witch_, indelibly linked the history of the commons and enclosure to a autonomist feminist conception of social reproduction and primitive accumulation.
-It should also come as no great shock that a wealth of literature on the commons has emerged from the fields of social ecology and degrowth economics.
+One only needs to look at how Elinor Ostrom rose to prominence in those same years, beginning with her highly praised _Governing the Commons_ in 1990, and culminating with the 2009 Nobel Prize in economics for her analysis of common-pool resources.
+In 2006 Silvia Federici's groundbreaking work, _Caliban and the Witch_, forever linked the history of the commons and enclosure to her Marxist feminist theories of social reproduction and primitive accumulation.
+It should also come as no great shock that a wealth of contemporary literature on the commons emerged from the fields of social ecology and degrowth economics.

 Conspicuously absent from this discourse, however, were the local food and organic farming movements that reached their zenith in the U.S. during this very